MDecker-MobileComputing/Ionic_Lottozahlen/README.md

 MacOS and Linux the Bash script [bauePwa.sh](bauePwa.sh) has to be executed.
 After this the (updated) PWA should be in folder [docs/](docs/).

+When you push the new files in folder `docs/` to the GitHub repository, then the updated app should be available under the following
+URL within a few minutes: https://mdecker-mobilecomputing.github.io/Ionic_Lottozahlen/

 <br>

 ----